Wake up calls: A.C. police take an earlier patrol down the Boardwalk

 Stopping in front of Brighton Park at about 7:30 a.m.
 Monday, Lang counted five people sleeping on benches.

+Another covered herself with two sleeping bags next to a shopping cart full of bulging plastic bags and a bucket of plastic flowers.

-Ros Davis, 65, of Middlesex County, was surprised Monday morning at how dirty it was and how many homeless people her and her husband saw regularly on the boardwalk on their early morning walks.
+Ros Davis, 65, of Middlesex County, was surprised Monday morning at how dirty it was and how many homeless people she and her husband saw regularly on the Boardwalk on their early morning walks.

 “I wouldn’t feel comfortable on the Atlantic City Boardwalk by myself at six o’clock in the morning,” she said.